domabyte/Framecrypt/README.md

   3. You will see all the videos that you have uploaded from the authorised channel with videoID.

+    [NOTES]:
-    [NOTE]: If installing requirements.txt leads to any error then please try this script into linux environment and install manually.
+    - If installing requirements.txt leads to any error then please try this script into linux environment and install manually.
+    - Downloading back your youtube videos into lower quality can corrupt the file.
+So please download videos into 720p format.
                                                                                              ~Dikshit singh